 It’s important to understand, however, that it is not completely without risk.

 That’s because every investment opportunity has an element of risk.

 The trick is to manage those risks to maximise your results.

 So let’s take a look at 3 risk management strategies for property investors, so you can learn how to do exactly that.

 1. Interest rate risk

-That’s because the inflation rate stubbornly remains below the Reserve’s target band of two to three per cent.
+And it doesn’t appear that rates will ramp it up any time soon, because the inflation rate and wages growth stubbornly remain below the Reserve’s target band of two to three per cent.